GeekyAnts/react-monaco-surfer/README.md

 - `codeBits` Object in the format CodeBit (check `src/index.d.ts` for better understanding).

-- `highlightedCodePath` Mention the path to code-bit to highlight it (give `undefined`for no highlighting).
+- `highlightedCodePath` Mention the path to code-bit to highlight it (give `undefined` for no highlighting).

 - `highlightOnly` Boolean to prevent revealPositionInCenter, if not required.

-- `onClickBit` Handle clicks on any part of the code `Params`
+- `onClickBit` Handle clicks on any part of the code `Params :`

   - codeBit: Gives object for selected codeBit
   - codeBitPath: Gives path for selected codeBit

 - `reactMonacoProps` Can add all props of react-monaco-editor here.

-- `addActionButtons` Handle adding action buttons on selected part of the code `Params`
+- `addActionButtons` Handle adding action buttons on selected part of the code.
+  `Params :`
   - codeBit: Gives object for selected codeBit
   - codeBitPath: Gives path for selected codeBit